Mobility in Valmorea 2026 – Tuesday– lecture

 • Glaciers are archives of past climates, preserving atmospheric and environmental data;

-Climate Vulnerability: Snow and ice respond rapidly to temperature changes, making them indicators of global warming.
+• Climate Vulnerability: Snow and ice respond rapidly to temperature changes and that is why snow and ice are indicators of global warming.

 Author